qkzk/fm/development.md

 - [x] use memory and not disk to read last line of logs.
 - [x] mocp clear playlist with ctrl+x
 - [x] FIX: MOCP print error message on screen
+- [x] cryptdevice requires lsblk & cryptdevice.
+Display a message if not installed

 ## TODO